creativeyashi/Task_1/README.md

 # Installation Guide
-clone the repository and run index.html in your favorite web browser.
+clone the repository and run index.html in your favourite web browser.